iamananya/Inter-IIT-Digital-Alpha/README.md

 ## General Information about the files
-- CIK Numbers are avaiable in `CIK.csv`
+- CIK Numbers are available in `CIK.csv`
 - `edgar_crawler.py` to generate all the filings for the given cik numbers and duration
 - `extract_items_8k.py` to extract all the 8k forms
 - `extract_items_10k.py` to extract all the 10k forms